Osmerion/Quitte/docs/changelog/0.7.0.md

 #### Improvements

-- Flow-conversion utilities provided by `quitte-kotlinx-coroutines` are now longer marked with `@ExperimentalCoroutinesApi`.
+- Flow-conversion utilities provided by `quitte-kotlinx-coroutines` are no longer marked with `@ExperimentalCoroutinesApi`.
 - Replaced `java.text.format` with a more general `I18nFormat` API.